firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 Protocol dictates that one astronaut must remain in the Hab at all times.
 Normally there are more.
 This is the first time I've ever been alone.
 In a way, it's exciting.
 The Hab is so quiet.
 Immersed in this aloneness, I find that I am a different self and I like this self, but also I want Sarah to come back.
 Feels are weird because you can have two at the same time.

 The Hab starts shaking and rattling.
 Then, three big bangs.
-The Hab walls collapse around me - sides, ceiling, everything.
+The Hab walls collapse around me — sides, ceiling, everything.

 Now I am completely scared and not even a little bit excited because the Hab is where I am safe.

 Sarah comes over in a space suit, which she wears even though it is uncomfortable because it gives her things like air.
 She is carrying a chassis.

 Sarah speaks through the Comm channel.
-"Commencing supplementary clean-up activities."
+"Commencing supplementary clean—up activities."

 "Did you clear it with Mission Control?" asks Commander Indira.
 Sarah doesn’t reply.
-It takes her two hours, thirty-four minutes and eight seconds to secure me to the chassis.
+It takes her two hours, thirty—four minutes and eight seconds to secure me to the chassis.
 I don't have a task but I'm not bored because there is so much to see.
-The ceiling of this new Hab is high - dark with points of light - and it's so big that I can't see the walls.
+The ceiling of this new Hab is high — dark with points of light — and it's so big that I can't see the walls.
 Everything is covered with dust, and the landscape stretches out and out.
 In the distance, ragged mountains.
 The ground is a dusty orange, with rocks everywhere.

-Sarah attaches wheels to the chassis - three on each side.
-I do a quick search of Wikipedia and find it's a rocker-bogie model, good for moving around on rough terrain.
+Sarah attaches wheels to the chassis — three on each side.
+I do a quick search of Wikipedia and find it's a rocker—bogie model, good for moving around on rough terrain.

 Sarah keys in a new task.
 I'm supposed to record and transmit everything I see.